ahuja0007/team_citation/README.md

-Predicting citation counts on scientific papers
+Predicting citation counts for scientific papers

 This is a collection of analyses that we have used to predict citation counts on arxiv papers.